tessgi/TessGiWebsite/content/pages/the-mission/science.md

 ## Sky coverage

-TESS will observe over 85% of the sky (an area 400 times larger than that monitored by Kepler) over the 2 year prime mission.
+TESS will observe approximately 85% of the sky (an area 400 times larger than that monitored by Kepler) over the 2 year prime mission.
 TESS will observe many more nearby, bright stars compared to the Kepler Mission.

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_search_space.png">